Criterion continues to expand its catalog beyond the shores of North America, Europe, and Japan with this gorgeous release.

 McG strips serves up a variety of slick, well-paced shoot-outs and car chases, but his technical skill can’t quite overcome the story’s lazy sense of humor and incomprehensible plotting.

 The weather in Washington, D.C. continues to be permanently overcast in season two of House of Cards.

-In the film, Manila is a libertarian dystopia, where poverty breeds its own predators and victims as the city’s poor grasp for the little wealth that hasn’t yet been distributed.
+Manila’s poverty breeds its own predators and victims as the city’s poor grasp for the little wealth that hasn’t yet been distributed.